CPHSYang/MnMCnC/readme.md

 ##### General Requirements

-1. CNC both wood and aluminium
+1. CNC should cut metal and wood
+2. CNC must have ability to replace spindle for higher spec motor
-2. Use only ready made kit parts, precut, or rapid prototyped (laser cut or 3D print)
+3. Use only ready made kit parts, precut, or rapid prototyped (laser cut or 3D print)
-3. Use AC power, no battery
+4. Use AC power, no battery

 ##### Technical Requirements